 Unauthorized Trading and Churning Allegations

 Also, because the accounts overseen by the two traders were non-discretionary accounts, it was mandatory that they get the authorization of the customers involved before every transaction.
-Fischer is accused of unauthorized trading.
+Fischer is accused of broker fraud by way of unauthorized trading.

 Berkey and Fischer allegedly made material misrepresentations and omissions to clients, including not telling them that the transaction expenses involving the strategy they recommended would “almost certainly” exceed “potential gains.”
 Certain customers also were allegedly the victims of churning when Fischer and Berkey engaged in excessive trading in their accounts.